apache/mynewt-site/docs/newt/install/newt_mac.md

 Apache Newt version: 1.1.0-dev
 ```
 <br>
-To switch back to the stable release version (1.1.0) of newt, you can run:
+To switch back to the latest stable release version (1.1.0) of newt, you can run:
 ```no-highlight
 $brew switch mynewt-newt 1.1.0
 Cleaning /usr/local/Cellar/mynewt-newt/1.1.0